Hand and Machine Knitting: The differences and Similarities.

 Moss / Seed Stitch

-Alternating knit and purl stitches in a row does this stitch by hand.
+Alternating knit and purl stitches in a row is easy by hand.
 On the second row, the knit stitches are purled and the purl stitches are knit.
 Rather a checkerboard type of look if you can visualize it in a grid format.
-This again, can be done much faster by hand.
+Like garter stitch, this can be done much faster by hand.

 1. Brother used to make an accessory called a garter carriage.
-The garter carriage worked on a standard gauge machine (uses yarns calling for US#0-3 needles, which are lace and fingering weight yarns).
-The garter carriage was automatic, it was slow and it was noisy.
-But it was a very popular accessory and many knitters still own and operate them.
+The garter carriage worked on a standard gauge knitting machine (uses yarns calling for US#0-3 needles, which are lace and fingering weight yarns).
+The garter carriage was automatic, it was slow and it was noisy, as it would walk across the bed either knitting or purling as per the electronics or punch card dictates.

 4. As a substitute, you can get a “mock” seed stitch by using a machine knit stitch called a tuck stitch.
 The stitch gauge isn’t the same, and there is a knit side and a purl side, so it isn’t reversible.
-But in some cases, it might be a substitute.
+Tuck stitch (hand knitters call it Brioche), is very fast on a knitting machine, and produces a similar high-low texture.

 IN CONCLUSION (for now)

-If at this point you are still convinced that you want a knitting machine, I usually recommend that once you have determined which machine you want, and it is now sitting in your living room, that you forget everything you know about hand knitting.
+If at this point you are still convinced that you want a knitting machine, and it is now sitting in your living room, that you forget everything you know about hand knitting.
 All of it.

 Ways to improve your knitting machine skills is to interact with other machine knitters.
-Find the local club.
-I have ladies that drive as much as 3 hours to attend.
-Go to a different machine knitting seminar each year.
+Find a local knitting machine group or club.
+I have ladies that drive as much as 3 hours to attend meetings.
+Go to a different machine knitting seminars each year.
 Join some email discussion groups on the internet.
 In other words, communicate with other machine knitters.

 The purpose of this article is not to discourage you from machine knitting, but to help you to understand what machine knitting really is.
 Hand knitters that have achieved success with machine knitting, still continue to hand knit.
 I have one project, when completed, will have some parts hand knit, some machine knit and crochet trim.
 Machine knitting is just another creative outlet to master.